Subscribe: Apple Podcast | Email | Spotify | Stitcher

 That’s the best way of not wasting, not wasting money and keeping things fresh.
 It’s just using what we have on hand.

-And the other thing I would recommend is to look at the recipe, for example or something.
+And the other thing I would recommend is to look at the recipe, for example, or something.
 Her recipe has a marinade.
-Well that’s something that you you can prep the beforehand.
+Well, that’s something that you can prep beforehand.

 I put that in the refrigerator and even if the recipe does not happen until Thursday, they’re very nice, fresh and ready.

-Okay, so for your listeners could be chopping onions, maybe dicing vegetables.
+Okay, so your listeners could be chopping onions, maybe dicing vegetables.